THE MUSIC MAN - Sharon Playhouse

 MAN OF LA MANCHA - Ivoryton Playhouse

 "One of the best voices in this show is Matthew Krob as the Padre.
 His phenomenal tenor voice soars off the charts in "To Each His Dulcinea" which is breathtaking as well as in the tear jerking "De Profundis" at Alonso's death.
-Matthew brings the needed depth for this role."
+Matthew brings the needed depth

 "We'd be remiss by not singling out the beautiful vocals of Matthew Krob as the Padre ("To Each His Dulcinea")"